In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Acknowledgements

 \section{Acknowledgements}

-We thank the Editor, Associate Editor, and two anonymous reviewers for their incredibly insightful comments, which lead to substantial improvements of the manuscript.
 We thank the authors of \citet{javanmard2013confidence, NingLiu2015decor} for providing code for their proposals.
 We are grateful to Joshua Loftus, Jonathan Taylor, Robert Tibshirani, and Ryan Tibshirani for helpful responses to our inquiries.